adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 #4
 ```

-An important method I created is called minimize().
+An important method I created is called simplify().
 This method takes any interval larger than a M7 and creates a simple interval as opposed to a compound interval.
 ```
->>> M10.minimize()
+>>> M10.simplify()
 2
 ```